 Lily of the Valley and Hawthorn

-Humility and happiness are the characteristics of the fragrant Lily of the Valley, a beautifully scented flower that thrives in cooler temperatures.
+Humility and happiness are the characteristics of the fragrant Lily of the Valley, one of May’s two birth flowers.
+It’s a beautifully scented flower that thrives in cooler temperatures.
 The Hawthorn has lovely flowers that attract butterflies and vibrant berries that attract birds.

 June Birth Flower